About Marley’s Mission

 After limited success with traditional therapy, a horse was infused into her daughter’s therapy regimen.
 Immediately, a recognizable change was witnessed.
 For the first time since the attack, the mother of the young victim saw a glimmer of her daughter that had not been seen since July 2009.

 It was at this time that April Kemp realized that if a horse can have such a dramatic and positive impact on the healing process of her daughter, why couldn’t it help other childhood victims of abuse… Marley’s Mission was born.

 Marley’s Mission is a non-profit organization that provides equine-based therapy free of charge to children, and their families, who have experienced trauma.
 Equine-Assisted Psychotherapy (EAP) has shown evidenced-based efficacy in patients who have experience abuse and now suffer with depression, anxiety and other symptoms as a result of abuse.
 Research and observational findings have shown EAP yields a variety of psychotherapeutic benefits such as: confidence; self-efficacy; self-concept; communication; anxiety reduction, and most importantly… trust.

-Marley’s Mission currently has seven horses as well as the use of stables and fields in Lake Ariel, PA.
+Marley’s Mission currently housed on a 32 acre campus in Newton Township, Lackawanna County, PA.
+The Mission currently utilizes twelve horses in its EAP program.
 Marley’s Mission employs a team approach to healing children who have experienced trauma.
 The treatment team includes a specially trained Trauma Therapist and an Equine Specialist.
 The treatment team has been educated in the internationally recognized Equine-Assisted Therapy Model (EAP) developed by the Equine Assisted Growth and Learning Association (EAGALA).

 As a 501(c)(3) organization, donations and contributions to Marley’s Mission are tax deductible.